Street style

-Street style is fashion that is considered to have emerged not from studios, but from the grassroots.
+Street style is fashion that is considered to have emerged not from studios, but from the population at large.
 Street fashion is generally associated with youth culture, and is most often seen in major urban centers.
-Magazines and newspapers like the New York Times and Elle commonly feature candid photographs of individuals wearing urban, stylish clothing.
+Magazines and newspapers commonly feature candid photographs of individuals wearing urban, stylish clothing.
 Mainstream fashion often appropriates street fashion trends as influences.
 Most major youth subcultures have had an associated street fashion.
 Street style is different all around the globe.

 Description

 The "street" approach to style and fashion is often based on individualism, rather than focusing solely on current fashion trends.
 Using street style methods, individuals demonstrate their multiple, negotiated identities, in addition to utilizing subcultural and intersecting styles or trends.
 This, in itself, is a performance, as it creates a space where identities can be explored through the act(ion) of dress.

-Bill Cunningham for The New York Times, pointed street style out as a keen catalogue of ordinary people's clothing.
-Also, he mentioned that streets tell a great deal about fashion and people, if you listen.
+Bill Cunningham for The New York Times pointed street style out as a keen catalogue of ordinary people's clothing.
+Also, he mentioned that streets tell a great deal about fashion and people, if one listens.
 According to him the best fashion show is coming to life every day on the streets.

-Street style is a viral, instant, addictive facet of fashion that has changed many of the ways in which fashion is made and consumed.
+Street style is a viral and instant facet of fashion that has changed many of the ways in which fashion is made and consumed.
 Its fast characteristic links it also to the term consumerism.
 Given how styles change over time, it also challenges the use of fast fashion in relation to the purchasing and wearing of clothing, as this conceals the complexities of practice.